Hyperfixation vs. Hyperfocus: ADHD, Autism, and Mental Illness

 Hyperfixation

-Though it is people about it incessantly, or in extreme cases, relating themselves with some character in real life.
+So hyperfixation is more like binge-watching a show and following it even after it ends by reading the associated novels, talking to people about it incessantly, or in extreme cases, relating themselves with some character in real life.

 Now, binge-eating, obsession over an ex-partner, using a particular cloth, etc., also come under the paradigm of hyper fixation.
 Then it releases a dopamine rush into the brain.
 Therefore, the person will always enjoy what they are doing, whether it is good or not.